Calgary Public Library: 21st century

 The location of the new library is in the Downtown East Village (just across 3rd St. S.E. from the new City Hall).
-On February 25, 2013, City Hall was approved the master plan to have the new library be built at the fore-mentioned location at Downtown East Village with the overall cost of C$245 million.
+On February 25, 2013, City Hall was approved the master plan to have the new library be built at the fore-mentioned location at Downtown East Village with the overall cost of million.
 The 286,000-square foot complex was completed on November 1, 2018.

 In 2019, the new library was recognized as one of "The Worlds 100 Greatest Places of 2019" by Time magazine.

 In 2019, Calgary opened Seton Library at the World's Largest YMCA (Brookfield Residential YMCA at Seton).

 During the COVID-19 pandemic, the library introduced expanded online services for patrons and provided health resources developed by 19 to Zero, a health communications initiative led by Alberta students.

 In 2024, Calgary opened its first all-digital Library space in the NE Community of Skyview Ranch.